inductiva/inductiva/README.md

 **Inductiva API** provides open-source physical simulation from your laptop.
 With no configuration headaches, users can easily scale simulations to the next level with one line of code.

-Whether you want to use simulation to solve scientific/engineering problems or you are a power user of a specific open-source simulator, **Inductiva API** is here for you.
+Whether you want to simulate pre-build scenarios to solve scientific/engineering problems or you are a power user of a specific open-source simulator, **Inductiva API** is here for you.

 ## Scenarios